-If cattle frequently pushes against the wood fence to scratch their hides, which they love to do, it will weaken and ultimately crack and create an escape route the herd will immediately take advantage of – the grass being greener, and all.
+If the cattle frequently push against the wood fence to scratch their hides, which they love to do, it will weaken, and ultimately crack and create an escape route the herd will immediately take advantage of – the grass being greener, and all.

 Barbed wire fencing can also be used to keep the herd away from the wood fencing, but it is not usually as effective as the little jolt of electricity stemming from a solar charger.

 1. The fall is typically the best time to buy cattle.
 Prices to tend to drop because farmers and breeders do not want to endure the expense or extra work of wintering them over.